+A significant variety of Light Communications (LC) vendors currently build various, non-standardized, products for many use-cases [4] spanning from kb/s IoT devices which work even with the diffused light up to few Gbit/s for mobile access points limited by realtime signal processing which is currently available.
+With the availability of new RF technologies, such as 802.11ax/ay, minor modifications of the existing PHY and MAC layers are sufficient to reach similarly high speed also for LC.

+After demonstrating the benefit of LC in various use cases through pilots that have been recently and are currently conducted, it is clear that the demand for LC is growing.
+The LC market size is forecast to be worth $15 billion by 2022 according to Markets and Markets [2].

-A wide variety of vendors currently build various, non standardized, products for a plethora of Light Communications (LC) use-cases.
-The interest in LC is growing [2]and standardization is seen as a key element to the technology’s ability to address the mass market.
-Vendors include chip makers to deliver PHY & MAC sub-systems, system integrators, Tier 1 telecoms, lighting companies, large industrial manufacturers, etc.
+The availability of chipsets in the latest semiconductor technologies, which require high volumes, is seen as a key to reduce power consumption, form factor and costs for LC, same as for RF.
+Standardization is seen by the industry as a key requirement to address the mass market for LC.
+Vendors include chip makers to deliver PHY & MAC sub-systems, system integrators and lighting companies, telecom operators, ISPs, emerging IoT companies, large industrial manufacturers, aviation and transportation industries, etc. It is anticipated that the majority of those vendors, and others, will participate in the standards development process and drive the subsequent commercialization activities.

-The LC market size is forecast to be worth $75.5 billion by 2023 according to Global Market Insights, Inc. [2]

 1.2.2 Compatibility

 Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.